MartinPacker/md2pptx/user-guide.md

 1. If you override a "whole presentation" metadata item by a dynamic metadata specification the key and value in this table will be coloured blue.
 An asterisk will be appended to the metadata value.
 <a id="hidemetadata"></a>
 1. You can suppress `style.` metadata items by specifying the metadata item `hideMetadata: style`.
 In the md2pptx developer's experience `style.` metadata items can become numerous and could obscure more important items in the Processing Summary slide.
 The default is not to hide such items.
+1. Before the metadata table is created md2pptx will remove all but the title item in this slide.
+The one type of item that won't be removed is any Action Buttons.
+See [Sample Macro To Remove The First Slide](#sample-macro-to-remove-the-first-slide) for an example of where these might be useful.

 ### Metadata Keys
 <a id="metadata-keys"></a>